pinohu/DYNASTY/empire-bible/volume-i-foundation/volume-i-introduction.md

 3. **Transmit Values**: Ensure future generations understand and embody the principles that built the empire
 4. **Create Impact**: Serve communities and causes through business operations and philanthropy

-This vision extends beyond the lifetime of founders [Primary Principal Name] and [Secondary Principal Name], serving their children ([Beneficiary Names]) and generations beyond.
+This vision extends beyond the lifetime of founders Chimenime Xavier and Judith, serving their children (the Beneficiaries) and generations beyond.

 ### Volume Structure